volodymyrprokopyuk/kotlin-sdp/README.md

   cohesive interfaces
 - **DIP - Dependency Inversion Principle**.
 Avoid tight coupling between modules with the mediation of an abstraction (interface) layer.
-Each module should depend on abstraction (interface) that draws the behavior needed by the module, not other modules.
-Common features should be consolidated in a shared abstractions through interfaces
+Each module should depend on abstraction (interface) that draws the behavior needed by the module, not other modules directly.
+Common features should be consolidated in a shared abstractions exposed through interfaces
 - **FCoI - Favor Composition + Delegation over Inheritance**.
 Composition is black box reuse through an interface and promotes loose coupling.
 Inheritance is white box reuse through public/protected members
 - **ADP - Acyclic Dependency Principle**.
 Circular dependencies should be avoided.
 Dependency Inversion Principle or